Important Legal Disclaimer

 - In an auction-heavy market

-Why the cost works:
+Why hiring works:

 - Save 5-8% through better deals